th3corinthian/th3corinthian/README.md

 The main languages I experiment and mess around in are:

 - Assembly for x86 and 6502 Architecture, and Microsoft Assembly
-- C/C++
+- C
 - Rust
 - Go
-- Python
-- Perl
 - Lua
-- Powershell
-- Emacs LISP
+- Emacs LISP, Common LISP, Scheme, Racket
-- Bash

-- JavaScript/TypeScript

 🍻 **Certifications**: *ITIL 4 Foundation*, *A+*, *Network+*